prime31/Odin-Sublime-Text-Plugin/README.md

 ## Acknowledgements
-This whole plugin started out as a copy of [JaiTools](https://github.com/RobinWragg/JaiTools), since Jai and Odin are pretty simalar.
+This whole plugin started out as a copy of [JaiTools](https://github.com/RobinWragg/JaiTools), since Jai and Odin are fairly similar.